craftcms/docs/docs/5.x/system/reference-tags.md

     - Tags: `tag`
     - Users: `user`

-2.  `<Identifier>` – Either the element’s ID or a custom identifier supported by the element type.
+2.  `<Identifier>` – Either the element’s ID or a custom identifier supported by the element type:

-    Entries support the following custom identifier:
+    - Entries: `my-entry-slug`, or `mySection/my-entry-slug`
+    - Categories: `my-category-slug` or `myGroup/my-category-slug`

-    - `sectionHandle/entry-slug`
+    - Global sets: `setHandle`

-    Identifiers can also include the site ID, UUID, or handle that the element should be loaded from, using an `@<Site>` syntax.
+    Identifiers can also include the ID, UUID, or handle of a site that the element should be loaded from, using an `@<Site>` syntax.

 3.  `<Property>` _(optional)_ – The element property that the reference tag should return.
 If omitted, the element’s URL will be returned.